 Slovenia Has A Tumultuous History

 In 1918, the Slovenes joined the Serbs and Croats in forming a new multinational state, which was named Yugoslavia in 1929.

-Slovenia will be celebrating its 26th birthday on June 25th 2017 after the country declared independence from Yugoslavia on June 25th 1991.
+Slovenia will be celebrating its 30th birthday on June 25th, 2021.
+The country declared independence from Yugoslavia on June 25th, 1991.
 Slovenia’s War of Independence in 1991, also known as the Ten-Day War, was the first war in Europe since the Second World War.

 - Slovenia has only 46 km (~28,5 miles) of coastline – it has access to the Adriatic sea that is a part of the Mediterranean Sea.

 - It borders with four countries: Italy, Austria, Hungary, and Croatia.

 - The largest lake in Slovenia is Lake Bohinj.

 - Strunjan Peninsula cliff rises up from the sea to a height of 80 meters.
 It means that it’s one of the highest cliffs in Europe.

 - Triglav National Park is one of the oldest National Parks in Europe.
 The first efforts to protect this area are dating back to 1906.
 Mount Triglav is the highest peak in Slovenia it rises to 2864 m.

 - Slovenia has more than 7,000 kilometers (~4,350 miles) of hiking trails.